KamoEllen/Marketing-Data-Report/README.md

 Hypothesis and Analysis:

-How Advertisements Prey on Women's Insecurities
+How Advertisements Prey on Women's Insecurities:
 Advertisements for beauty products, fashion, weight loss, cosmetic surgery, and fitness often use language and images that suggest women need to improve their appearance to be accepted by society or feel confident in themselves.
 Language that reinforces insecurities around appearance includes terms like "flawless," "perfect," "ideal," and "thin."
 Images often feature unrealistic beauty standards, idealized body types, and airbrushed or photoshopped models.